redtexts/texts/ict_2009_italian_communist_left.md

 >imperialism (which, remember, is not a policy).
 For us, the others
 >coming from the tradition of the Italian Communist Left either
 >abandoned its methodological general ground (and this is the case of
->the ICC) or like the Bordigists^[Mauro Stefanini, refers here to the
+>the ICC) or like the Bordigists[^fn-2] remained static (invariant?)
->International Communist Current (ICC) and the different organisations
->that claim heritage to the Italian Left Communist leader Amadeo
->Bordiga.] remained static (invariant?) with the 1921-1922 positions,
->leaving themselves outside the development of revolutionary
+>with the 1921-1922 positions, leaving themselves outside the
->perspectives for capitalism today." - Mauro Stefanini in an e-mail to a
+>development of revolutionary perspectives for capitalism today." -
+>Mauro Stefanini in an e-mail to a contact.
->contact.

 The term "Communist Left" is a bit confusing today.
 The groups which adhere to the International Bureau for the Revolutionary Party (IBRP)